-National governments will play a critical role in making the most of the opportunities afforded by the Animal Health Law and transforming the Model Solution from a voluntary initiative to a watertight EUwide traceability system.
+National governments will play a critical role in making the most of the opportunities afforded by the Animal Health Law and transforming the Model Solution from a voluntary initiative to a watertight EU-wide traceability system.

-To conform with the Animal Health Law and support the full roll-out of the Model Solution, FOUR PAWS calls on national governments to implement the following laws and measures, none of which are prohibitively complicated or costly, but which will make a substantial difference to eliminating the illegal puppy trade, helping to reduce the risk of spread of diseases as well as improving consumer safety. for companion animals' traceability.
-While it is an important milestone providing vital groundwork, there are a number of other measures which need to be implemented at the national level to enable full traceability.
+To conform with the Animal Health Law and support the full roll-out of the Model Solution, FOUR PAWS calls on national governments to implement the following laws and measures, none of which are prohibitively complicated or costly, but which will make a substantial difference to eliminating the illegal puppy trade, helping to reduce the risk of spread of diseases as well as improving consumer safety.

-5.3.1 The Animal Health Law: application
+5.3.1 The Animal Health Law: application recommendations